Editor’s Note: This post was originally published in June 7, 2018 and was updated for accuracy and comprehensiveness on July 24, 2019.

 When you have customers with accounts that are loving your brand and products, it is important to leverage their networks in order to grow your own.
 When you reward for actions that showcase your brand on your customers’ social networks, you are able to use your existing customer base as your acquisition tool.

-Rewarding for social follows, social sharing, and most importantly referrals allows you to turn existing customers into powerful marketers.
+Rewarding for social follows, social sharing, and most importantly referrals makes it more likely that your existing customers will see the value of staying with you, allowing you to turn existing customers into powerful marketers.

-Referrals are the best way to GROW your community
+Referrals are the best way to acquire more customers

 When was the last time you clicked on a social ad?
 1 in 4 people reading this blog will never even see one due to ad blockers.
 If you want your message to be seen, the best way to do it is through your existing customer base.